alihusnainarshad/fusio-docs/docs/development/deployment_system.md

-# Deployment system
+# Deployment System

 Fusio has a deployment system which allows you to store your complete Fusio configuration into `.yaml` config files.
 This allows you to store all config in a VCS so that you can easily reproduce a Fusio installation without sharing a database.
 You can execute the deployment system with the `php bin/fusio deploy` command, then Fusio reads all defined configuration files and sends them to the internal REST API.
-If you want to see an example you can take a look at our [headless CMS repository](https://github.com/apioo/fusio-sample-cms) which uses the deploy system to build a headless CMS.
+If you want to see an example you can take a look at our [framework repository](https://github.com/apioo/fusio-framework) which uses the deploy system.

 ## Operations